ChenLiu-1996/CUTS/README.md

 Other than that, you can use the pipeline as usual.

 Be mindful though: when you run `generate_kmeans.py`, the script will still print out dice scores for each image.
-The values shall be very close to zero (1e-16).
+The values shall be very close to zero (on the order of 1e-16).
 This does not mean the segmentation is bad.
 This only means the ground truth label is not provided.
 The dice score is computed against a placeholding all-zero label, with a very tiny numerical stability term.

 ## DEBUG Notes
 <details>